inasafe/inasafe-doc/docs/source/user-docs/impact-function-docs/ITBFatalityFunction.rst

 To assess the impact of earthquake on population based on earthquake model developed by ITB

 **Actions**:
-Provide details about the population which will die or be displaced
+Provide details about the population will be die or displaced

 **Citations**:
  * Indonesian Earthquake Building-Damage and Fatality Models and    Post Disaster Survey Guidelines Development Bali, 27-28    February 2012, 54pp.